99x-incubator/productled/docs/index.md

 ## Support

-Need help?
-Check out our [Support and FAQs](./support.md) for common questions or join our community discussions on GitHub to connect with other users and contributors.
+Need help? join our community discussions on GitHub to connect with other users and contributors.

 ---